The Enrichment Pipeline

 - Extract text and metadata from the file.

-- Verify indexed chunk integrity.
+- Verify indexed passage integrity.

 - Run enrichment passes such as summary, authority scoring, and concept extraction when configured.